connexcs/docs/customer.md

 #Customer Management#

 In Connex, you can create your own **Customer** and assign **credit, status, channel, last call, ASR, ACD, PDD and CPS** to them.
-Managing customers is quite easy with **Connex.** Follow the procedures given in this tutorial, to learn how to manage customers, efficiently.
+Managing customers is quite easy with **Connex.** Follow the procedures given in this tutorial, to learn how to efficiently manage customers.

-On the Dashboard, click on the tab, highlighted in centre of page, to go to the **Customer** or you can also click on the **_Management_** from the left pane and select **“Customer”.**
+On the Dashboard, click on the tab, highlighted in centre of page, to go to the **Customer** or you can also click on  **_Management_** from the left pane and select **“Customer”.**

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/customer-dashboard-new.png" alt="Add-Customer"/>